Cellular and Molecular Pharmacology and Physiology graduate program handbook

 Year 2/3:

-Year 2 and 3 are harder to plan because several of the courses are offered every two years or three years.
-Depending upon your start year, the availability and order of classes will be different.
-Therefore, take the core courses whenever they are available in your second or third year.
+Year 2 and 3 require several courses only offered every two years or three years.
+Depending upon the start year, the availability of classes may vary.
+Therefore, students should endeavor to take the core courses when available in the second or third year.
 Again, use the second column of courses to fill the remainder of the available 9 credits per semester.

 Year 4+: